Skip to content

 The only exception, where you can omit the type annotation, is when you use the explicit constructors of types, such as var l = List[Int](1, 2, 3), var s = String("Hello"), or var i = Int128(100).
 In this case, the Mojo compiler can infer the type of the variable from the constructor.

 If you still want to chill a bit, luckily, Mojo is more than "clever" to allow you to omit the var keyword as well as the type annotation and use a simplified syntax: name = value, just like Python.
-This will be discussed in details in the next sections.
+This will be discussed in details in a later section.

 Initialized and uninitialized variables